 Truckers Against Trafficking created the Harriet Tubman Award in 2013 to honor members of the trucking industry whose direct actions help save or improve the lives of those exploited or prevent human trafficking from taking place.
 The award is named in honor of abolitionist Harriet Tubman, whose overall role in the freedom movement was instrumental in freeing thousands.

-This past year, a truck driver was in an area known for no cell phone service and saw a woman standing near the road.
+The most recent award recipient, a truck driver, was in an area known for no cell phone service and saw a woman standing near the road.
 There were no cars or other people around, and he had a feeling something was off.
 He called the police and reported the situation.
 A few months later, the driver had a weather-related accident on the same stretch of road and asked the trooper helping him what happened to the woman.
 The trooper relayed that the woman was recovered and identified as a victim of human trafficking originally from an area three hours away.
 The trooper stated that the truck driver likely saved the woman’s life.
 The driver was awarded the 2023 Harriet Tubman Award for his heroic actions.

-For more information on how you can fight human trafficking, visit truckersagainsttrafficking.org.
+For more information on how you can fight human trafficking, visit https://tatnonprofit.org.